alexeykuz-sys/MyRecipe-MS3/README.md

 The single recipe page gives all user access to the recipe ingredients and method of cooking.
 In addition, only logged in users have access to Edit and Delete functions.
 I checked that these functions appear only for logged in users.
  I checked that Edit buttons opens the edit page, where user can edit all recipe fields and save recipe.
- I checked that delete button, triggers modal with delete or cancel function reconfirmation
+ I checked that delete button, triggers modal with delete or cancel options.
+Cancel button hides modal and Delete button reconfirms deletion and delete recipe from the database.

 # [](https://github.com/alexeykuz-sys/myRecipe-MS3#testing-user-stories)Testing User Stories